Toward Low-Latency, High-Fidelity Calibration of the LIGO Detectors with Enhanced Monitoring Tools: Calibration for the Next Generation of Gravitational-wave Detectors

 \section{Calibration for the Next Generation of Gravitational-wave Detectors}

 The next-generation GW observatories, such as Cosmic Explorer~\cite{evans2021} and Einstein Telescope~\cite{Maggiore2020}, will extend GW observations to unprecedented distances, probing fundamental physics and astrophysical processes with unparalleled sensitivity.
-To fully realize their potential, robust and highly accurate calibration methods must be developed to ensure that raw interferometric data are precisely translated into astrophysical strain measurements.
+To fully realize their potential, robust and highly accurate calibration methods must be developed to ensure that raw interferometric data are precisely translated into astrophysical strain measurements \cite{PhysRevD.105.082002, Capote:2024mqe}.

 Real-time calibration will be a crucial component of next-generation observatories.
-Future instruments will require real-time, high-accuracy calibration to enable immediate astrophysical analyses and better facilitate rapid responses for early warning alerts and multimessenger observations in a high-SNR regime.
+Future instruments will require real-time, high-accuracy calibration to enable immediate astrophysical analyses and better facilitate rapid responses for early-warning alerts, which are alerts that are sent out before the merger phase of the binary coalescence, and multimessenger observations in a high signal-to-noise ratio regime \cite{PhysRevD.97.123014}.
 Achieving this requires advancements in detector calibration technology and methodology, including improved hardware, more sophisticated real-time monitoring, and efficient computational algorithms to interpret measurements and rapidly adjust the calibration.
+Alternative calibration schemes, such as astrophysical calibration, also provide promising methods for calibrating the next generation detectors \cite{Essick_2019, Schutz:2020hyz}.

 Achieving the necessary calibration accuracy presents significant technical challenges.
 Advanced LIGO and Virgo have achieved systematic uncertainties on the order of a few percent, with significant effort in improving the DARM model in high latency, but next-generation detectors will require calibration errors to be reduced potentially well below the 1\% level in magnitude and to within a fraction of a degree in phase~\cite{evans2021}.
 This level of accuracy is critical for precise measurements of the neutron star equation of state, stringent tests of general relativity, and improved constraints on cosmological parameters such as the Hubble constant.